 Mineral Regulation

-The purpose of the Mineral Regulation Programme is to regulate the minerals and mining sector to promote economic development and employment and also ensure transformation and environmental compliance.
+The purpose of the Mineral Regulation Programme is to regulate the minerals and mining sector to promote economic development, employment and ensure transformation and environmental compliance.

 There was a 5% increase in the budget allocation for Mineral Regulation.